Norwich University of the Arts

 Lead Education Partner

-Norwich Universiy of the Arts (NUA) has been involved in the Norwich Gaming Festival since the Festival’s inception in 2013.
+Norwich Universiy of the Arts (NUA) has been involved in the Norwich Games Festival since the Festival’s inception in 2013.

 NUA run a BA in Games Art and Design, an MA in Games and have recently launched three brand new creative science BSc courses; User Experience Design, Interaction Design and Games Development.

-NUA welcomes students for taster sessions during the Gaming Festival Learning Week.
+NUA welcomes students for taster sessions during the Games Festival Learning Week.
 Students from NUA will showcase their work, give talks and exhibit games throughout the Festival.

 Access Creative College

-We are proud to be working with Access Creative College again for Norwich Gaming Festival 218.
+We are proud to be working with Access Creative College again for Norwich Games Festival.

 Access Creative College offers exciting and practical courses in games, digital media, digital marketing, music, events and acting from its studios in central Norwich.